Levante stuns Barcelona 3-1 after Messi scores opener

 VALENCIA, Spain (AP) — Levante roared back from Lionel Messi’s opening goal to shock Barcelona 3-1 in the Spanish league on Saturday.

-Real Madrid, Atlético Madrid, and Sevilla can all move past Barcelona if they win later Saturday.
-Granada can also jump ahead of the defending champions on Sunday.
-Barcelona has a postponed game in hand against Madrid that has been moved to Dec.
+Granada can jump ahead of the defending champions at the top of the standings on Sunday if it beats Real Sociedad.
+Barcelona also has a postponed game in hand against Real Madrid that has been moved to Dec.
 18.

 Barcelona appeared to be in charge after Messi converted a spot kick in the 38th minute after Nelson Semedo was tripped by Jorge Miramón in the box.
 The goal extended Messi’s scoring run to five consecutive games.